wavemaker/docs/learn/teams/manage-subscription.md

 ---
 ---

-You can delegate subscription administration to manage members, view the current subscription, members and your subscription expiration date.
-As an owner of subscription, you can subscribe/unsubscribe or upgrade to particular subscription plan.
-As a Team admin you can delegate ownership of the subscription to the member best suited.
+You can delegate subscription administration to manage members, view the current subscription, members, and your subscription expiration date.
+As an owner of the subscription, you can subscribe/unsubscribe or upgrade to a particular subscription plan.
+As a **Teams** admin, you can delegate ownership of the subscription to a different member.

 :::note
--  WaveMaker support team members will not be counted against the number of developers allowed in the subscribed plan.
+WaveMaker support team members do not count as the number of developers allowed in the subscribed plan.
 :::

--  You can access the Manage Subscription page in the administration area by clicking on the **Manage Subscription** entry in the left panel.
+- You can access the **Manage Subscription** page from the administration area by clicking **Manage Subscription** from the left panel.

 ![Manage Subscription](/learn/assets/TeamManageSubscription.png)

--  To Change the owner of subscription, click on **Change Owner** button, a pop-up will open, select the member to be made new subscription owner and click on **Save** button.
+- To change the owner of the subscription, click **Change Owner** — a pop-up opens.
+- Select the member to be make a new subscription owner, and click **Save**.

 ![Change Owner](/learn/assets/TeamChangeSubscriptionOwner.png)